Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Typed Strong Normalization

 \section{Typed Strong Normalization}

-Here we prove strong normalization of the IMELL-typed small-step ESC (then transferred to the micro-step ESC by PSN) using the reducibility method.
+Here we prove strong normalization (SN) of the IMELL-typed small-step ESC (then transferred to the micro-step ESC by PSN) using the reducibility method.
 We do it following the \emph{bi-orthogonal} schema for proof nets by Girard \cite{DBLP:journals/tcs/Girard87}, see also Pagani and Tortora de Falco \cite{DBLP:journals/tcs/PaganiF10}.
 We actually adopt here the variant by Accattoli \cite{DBLP:conf/rta/Accattoli13}, the main point of which is that without commutative exponential rules (as it is also the case here) there is a simpler proof of \emph{adequacy} (the key step of the method) based on the \emph{root cut expansion property} of the previous section.
-There are 3 differences between the present proof and \cite{DBLP:conf/rta/Accattoli13} (beyond a neater technical development here): \begin{enumerate} \item \emph{Formal}: the study in \cite{DBLP:conf/rta/Accattoli13} uses proof nets and an \emph{informal} term notation with explicit and meta-level substitutions.
+There are three differences between the present proof and \cite{DBLP:conf/rta/Accattoli13} (beyond a neater technical development here): \begin{enumerate} \item \emph{Formal}: the study in \cite{DBLP:conf/rta/Accattoli13} uses proof nets and an \emph{informal} term notation with explicit and meta-level substitutions.
 That informal notation is here replaced by a formal one, the ESC; \item \emph{Exponential rules}: both studies use rules without commutative cases, but here we use LSC-style duplications, obtaining a simpler proof of root cut expansion. \item \emph{Quotient $vs$ cut equivalence}: the quotient on proofs given by proof nets plays a subtle role in the proof of adequacy.
-The argument is here replaced by the stability by cut equivalence $\cuteq$ of strong normalization. \end{enumerate} We are also inspired by Riba's dissection of reducibility \cite{riba:hal-00779623}, and refer to \cite{DBLP:conf/rta/Accattoli13} for extensive discussions and references about strong normalization in linear logic.
-To our knowledge, the literature contains only two studies of strong normalization for a linear term calculus: \begin{itemize} \item Benton \cite{DBLP:journals/jfp/Benton95}, who, as he points out, does not deal with commutative cases---that are nonetheless crucial in his presentation---thus not really proving strong normalization; \item P\'erez et al. \cite{DBLP:journals/iandc/PerezCPT14}, where cut elimination is seriously restricted because they use it to model process communication, which does not take place under prefixes.
-Logically, it means that their notion of cut elimination does not compute cut-free proofs. \end{itemize}
+The argument is here replaced by structural stability of SN, that is, the stability by cut equivalence $\cuteq$ of SN. \end{enumerate} We are also inspired by Riba's dissection of reducibility \cite{riba:hal-00779623}, and refer to \cite{DBLP:conf/rta/Accattoli13} for extensive discussions and references about SN in linear logic.